0:00

 Thank you for joining

-me in part 2 of
+me in Part 2 of

-the talk on AAV CRISPR therapy
+the talk on "AAV-CRISPR Therapy

-for Duchenne Muscular Dystrophy.
+for Duchenne

 0:10

-One of the issue with
+One of the issues with

 CRISPR Cas9 therapy is